napt-dev/napt-dev/README.md

 Hello!

-I am a begginner programmer and have light experience in HTML and CSS and plan to expand my learning as I go.
+I am a beginner programmer and have light experience in HTML, CSS and Java and plan to expand my learning as I go.
 This profile will be a dump of all my projects, and if you have any suggestions on how to improve my code feel free to DM me!

 <!---